Arengario di Monza, guide to the discovery of the ancient town hall

 The following national classes are admitted to the Italian ACI Karting Championship:

-Consequently, the titles up for grabs are the following:
+Consequently, the titles up for grabs are as follows:

 How the competitions take place